imhilla/DataStructures/README.md

 An interesting truth hidden in the eye of the sun is the fact that recursion (= fuction that call themselves) can be implemented as stacks.
 I have made and attempt to this to solve an easy enough problen: the factorial.

 Yes, I know that this can be easily solved via a normal recursion, but this is academic and didactic.
 Plus, it is fun.

+###Collections
+Containers that are traversable are also called collections.
+On top of the standard messages that Dispensers can take,collection can take a few more basic interfaces:

+* size?
+* empty?
+* iterator
+* contains?()
+* equal()

+####Iteration

+Iterations might be implemented in different ways.
+The first division is:

+* **internal** when the collection controls the iteration over its own elements.
+* **external** when the iteration is controller externally by the caller.

+Also, the implementation of the iteration might be in different places in the code:

+* In the **language** - in our case, in Ruby.
+* In the **collection** - I guess this is the implementation that Sandy Metz would like the most - out of POODR.
+* In a **iteration object**, that most likely is a mixing of iterating that can be added to the class.
+In Ruby, this is done with the <code>Enumerable</code> module

+####Lists

+An ordered collection.

+It is a subset of Collection, which is a subset of Container.
+Therefore the messages that the ADT needs to implement are:

+* size?
+* insert_at
+* delete_at
+* value _at
+* replace_value_at
+* Index_of_element (the first occurrence)
+* slice
+* equality among lists.

+Some tips on the implementation:

+* it has a head method, that indicates if the list is empty.
+*

 [website0]: http://w3.cs.jmu.edu/spragunr/CS240/ConciseNotes.pdf